-We started out trip driving Nesjavallaleið scenic route.
+We started our trip driving Nesjavallaleið scenic route.
 This road winds through old volcano craters and mountains offering spectacular views, especially as you drive along Thingvallavatn, Iceland's largest natural lake.
 Big pipes run all along the road, carrying hot water from the nearby Nesjavellir Geothermal Power Station to the city.
 For safety reasons, this road is closed in the winter but in the right season this in a spectacular road to drive, with beautiful views over the lake.

 Thingvellir National Park

 Our first stop of the tour was the famous Thingvellir National Park, site of the first parliament in the world, and an unmissable stop on the Golden Circle.
 Here we took some time to walk around and take pictures.
 We visited the parliament rock and the fissure created by the North American and the European tectonic plates drifting apart.
 Here you can dive or snorkel and it really is an interesting place to explore.

 Geysir and Gullfoss

 We then continued to Geysir, the famous spouting hot spring that originated the English word “geyser”.
 Geysir erupts quite regularly, every 8-10 minutes, launching a powerful column of hot water and steam up in the air.
 It is impressive to see such an amazing natural phenomenon.
 Even though Geysir is the star of this geothermal area, I would recommend walking around a little, so you can see other hot springs and mud pools, with their amazing colors.
 After Geysir, came Gullfoss, the Golden Waterfall, another highlight on the Golden Circle.
 This famous waterfall is so beautiful you just must see it when you are in Iceland, even if you only have a short stopover.
 Gullfoss gets its name of Golden Waterfall from the fact that on a sunny day the water looks like gold, with a rainbow over it.
 Here we had time to walk around and take pictures before heading to our next stop, the Secret Lagoon.

 Time to relax